alperenbutun/dpda-ones-double-zeros/README.md

 Following an email discussion with an academic person with a PhD working in the field of Theory of Computation at a leading research institution, I learned that the problem has been solved before, meaning my DPDA solution is not the first.
 Nevertheless, my solution approach differs from the existing solution(s).
 In its simplest form, my solution doesn't contain ε transitions (helpers).
 Even this can be an important factor affecting the degree of determinism.
 Other factors are:

-**Completion Feature:** rather than merely rejecting an invalid input w, the construction also provides a completion z such that wz belongs to the language, with z having the minimum possible length.
+**Completion Feature:** Rather than merely rejecting an invalid input w, the construction also provides a completion z such that wz belongs to the language, with z having the minimum possible length.

 **Elimination of Zeros**: Corresponding zeros are eliminated between the input and the stack during the computation.